Meet your new partners on the path to wellness.

 Katrina Conrad is an Assistant Director for Student Well-Being at the McDonald Center for Student Well-Being.
 Katrina received her Bachelor's in Psychology from Indiana University and her Master's in Public Health with a concentration in Social and Behavioral Science from Indiana University-Indianapolis.

-Along with her husband, Katrina enjoys traveling to new places to experience other cultures, going on walks and hiking adventures with their dog (a sheepadoodle named Teddy), spending time in the local communities, being active outdoors, and watching sports, especially the Irish!
+Along with her husband and little boy, Katrina enjoys traveling to new places to experience other cultures, going on walks and hiking adventures with their dog, spending time in the local communities, being active outdoors, and watching sports, especially the Irish!

-Jenna Gehl Jones is an Assistant Director of Health Initiatives and Harm Reduction.
+Jenna Gehl Jones is an Assistant Director of Emotional Well-Being.
 Jenna earned her Master's degree in Counseling Psychology from Northwestern University and her Bachelor's degree in Psychology from the University of Wisconsin - La Crosse.
 Jenna also earned a Certification as a Heath Education Specialist after completing coursework at Western Michigan University.

 Jenna's life passion is to help college students find their way safely and successfully through the roller coaster ride of college, and her background in counseling and health education allows her to assist individuals and communities become healthier and happier.
 She is inspired to work alongside Notre Dame students, faculty and staff to make our corner of the world a beautiful place to work, live, and study.